otam-mato/nodejs_mysql_web_app_kubernetes/README.md

 The "canary" deployment strategy is used to minimize the risk associated with rolling out new updates or features to a larger audience.
 It involves gradually exposing a small subset of users or systems to the new version of the software while monitoring its performance and stability.

-1. In this demo, we will deploy the app on a Kubernetes cluster using a "canary" strategy:
+1. In this demo, we will use the "canary" strategy:
    - V1 deployment will host the version 1 and be exposed to ~66% of the traffic.
    - V2 deployment will host the version 2 and be exposed to ~33% of the traffic.